 Your Kaba door lock does not open.

-If you cannot open your Kaba door lock, check to ensure that no debris or anything is blocking the sensor on the handle.
-If nothing appears to be blocking it, your batteries may have run out and need replacing, as this can cause an issue with opening a door when using a key fob.
+If you cannot open your Kaba door lock, ensure no debris or anything is blocking the sensor on the handle.
+If nothing appears to be blocking it, your batteries may have run out and need replacing, which can cause an issue with opening a door when using a key fob.

 The Kaba door lock does not close.

-If your doors are not closing by themselves when using an electronic version of this product, you may need new hotel lock batteries for them to function correctly.
-This can also happen if one side has been left open for some time without being appropriately closed, so make sure that both sides of these options have been completed before trying again!
+If your doors are not closing by themselves when using an electronic version of this product, you may need new hotel lock batteries to function correctly.
+This can also happen if one side has been left open for some time without being appropriately closed, so ensure that both sides of these options have been completed before trying again!

 Your Kaba door lock will not latch.

 If this happens often, it means something is wrong with how it functions; if possible, try replacing any worn parts, such as springs or cables, so that they can function better than before.

 If your door lock isn’t working, the first thing to check is the power supply.
 Ensure that you have plugged it into a live socket, and try pressing the reset button on your Kaba door lock.
 Contact us for repairs if this doesn’t help and your Kaba door locks still don’t work.

 The light doesn’t turn on when I use my Kaba door locks

 Your lights will only turn on if connected to an active battery pack charged at least once since you purchased it.
 Ensure all three batteries are inserted correctly before trying again; if they’re still not lighting up, give them time to charge up longer than usual (e.g., overnight).